WinVector/Examples/LogisticOmit/margin_recovery.md

 </table>

-The above margin frame describes how the detailed experiment is marginalized or censored down to different experimenters see.
+The above margin frame describes how the detailed experiment is marginalized or censored down to what different experimenters see.
 In our set-up experimenter 1 sees only the first four rows, and experimenter 2 sees only the next 4 rows.
 We consider the rest of the data “unobserved”.

 ### A Blind Spot